Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Assign resource group,name, region, SKU(know the difference b/w basic and standard- the basic option allows only one VM in backend pool )
             - In the public ip address, select use existing and specify the one that you just created
             - Rest leave as is
-        - Assign a **public IP address** that you created - This is done above from the first page of creation - Can verify this by navigating to the `load balancer from resources || Front IP configuration` - there you will be able to see the assigned public IP
+        - Assign a **public IP address** that you created - This is done above from the first page of creation - Can verify this by navigating to the `load balancer from resources || Front IP configuration` - there you will be able to see the assigned public IP.
+Note that once you assign the ip, this ip will also be automaticlly assigned to the VMs that are configured as the backend pool
         - Add a **backend pool** of virtual machines (where you add the VMs that you have previously created)
             - `load balancer || Backend pool -> add, give a name, choose Vnet, associated to: VMs and then add the VMs you prevuously created`
         - Add a **health probe**